Google rating

 Evaluate Repair Costs

 Repair costs should always be compared to the remaining lifespan of the system.
-The 5,000 Rule helps determine whether a repair makes financial sense:
+One helpful way to approach the HVAC repair vs replace decision is the 5,000 Rule:

 For example, a 12-year-old AC unit with a $600 repair bill totals $7,200 using this formula, making replacement the more practical choice.
 If the air conditioner is less than five years old and the repair is minor, fixing it may still be worthwhile.